 In addition, you need to make sure the baby can’t roll off into the floor or get wedged somewhere unsafely.
 Some people choose to simply forego a bedframe and just have their mattress on the ground while cosleeping.
 Others have the bed directly against the wall (but you have to make sure there’s no gaps between the mattress and the wall).

-As I mentioned at the beginning, we had a nursery set up for General Leia’s arrival.
-When we had our second and third children, though, we didn’t bother.
+As I mentioned at the beginning, we had a nursery set up for my firstborn’s arrival.
+When we had each of our next three, though, we didn’t bother.
 We knew those babies would be in our room!

 The sidecar made sure the baby couldn’t roll into the floor.
 Plus, when she was really tiny and fussed to eat, I could lean over into her crib (weird, but true!), feed her, and then pull away and go back to sleep in my bed.
 No one had to get up, but she still had her own sleep space.
 And as she got older (bedsharing risk decreases even further after three months), I had the choice of whether she would be in her little sidecar crib or directly beside me.

 If you choose to have your baby directly in bed, you also need to make sure her head is kept clear of pillows.
 Ideally, you are told to just not use pillows at all.
-Full disclosure, I have a fairly firm (not billowy) pillow that I use, and between it’s shape and my cuddle-curl position I never had an issue with my babies getting too close to my pillow.
+Full disclosure, I have a fairly firm (not billowy) pillow that I use, but I never had an issue with my babies getting too close to my pillow.
 But that’s up to you.

 Is co sleeping or bedsharing for you?